Resource Library

 screenshot of budget

 Right now, our gap is $27.7 million, which we will tackle over a five-year period.
 It is important to note that this number could change over the next few years as we implement our revenue and reallocation strategies.
-In the coming year, we will begin our budget reset and reduce spending by $11.7 million while we continue to focus on raising revenue.
+In the coming year, we will begin our budget initiative and reduce spending by $11.7 million while we continue to focus on raising revenue.
 The size and scope of expense reductions in additional years will depend on the success of our strategies to increase revenue and ability to follow disciplined financial guideposts.
 Addressing our structural budget deficit and closing the gap means we must simultaneously raise revenue, reduce our spending, and reallocate resources in ways that will support our mission.

 More details on our path forward will be coming soon.